CyrusOfEden/llegos/README.md

 **Q: What is the difference between Llegos and other multi-agent systems like AutoGen, CamelAI, ChatDev, Agent Actors?**

 All those works are innovating in their own right as implementations of different interaction paradigms.
-Llegos is unique in that it makes it easier for you to express the design space of interaction paradigms, rather than offering you ready-built paradigms.
+Llegos is unique in that it makes it easier for you to explore the design space of interaction paradigms, rather than offering you ready-built paradigms.
 It is a framework for building multi-agent systems, rather than configuring a specific multi-agent system.
+It is paint, not a painting.

 **Q: How does Llegos relate to libraries like Langchain, LlamaIndex, Outlines, DSPy, Instructor?**